 Throughout 2020 the team at Carinya have worked closely with funeral service providers to enable funerals to go ahead while adhering to COVID-19 restrictions and protocols.

-This property at 36 Margaret Street received funding to enable repair and replacement of gutters.
+Below: This property at 36 Margaret Street received funding under the Local Heritage Restoration Fund in 2019/2020 to enable repair and replacement of gutters.